How to display a WooCommerce delivery date (Including holidays)

 As we explored above, displaying a WooCommerce delivery date is important because your shoppers want to know when they can expect to receive their items.

 UPS surveyed thousands of consumers from around the world and found that, while the exact percentage varies by region, a lack of estimated delivery date can scare away potential customers.
+Especially if you aren’t using a multilingual Woocommerce plugin like WPML.

 - Europe — 19%